 ❏ Key Club Week: The first full week of November is dedicated to Key Club Week.
 This special week gives your club the opportunity to show your community what Key Club is truly about: service.
 Learn more at keyclub.org/keyclubweek

 ❏ District Convention: Start planning for your club’s participation in the District Convention.
 Decide on fundraisers to send delegates and consider how available funding will be allocated to members.
 For example, members on free or reduced lunch could be given priority over students without financial need.
 Contact the District Administrator at firstname.lastname@example.org or visit the PNW Key Club website at pnwkeyclub.org for more information.

 ❏ Status Report: Evaluate, along with your club officers, your club’s progress so far.
 What’s been accomplished?
 How many service projects have been completed?
 How can the club improve?

 ❏ Dues: Verify that dues have been paid by December 1st and consider if any members still need financial assistance with paying their dues.

-❏ Membership: Along with the officer board, assess membership development, growth and retention.
+❏ Membership: Along with the officer board, assess membership development, growth, and retention.
 Analyze the results to date and come up with a plan for the rest of the year.
-Consider how you might be able to attract student groups that are under-represented in your Key Club through the partnerships with other student-led organizations at your school.
+Consider how you might be able to attract student groups that are under-represented in your Key Club through partnerships with other student-led organizations at your school.

 ❏ Club Officers: Spread the word about upcoming club elections.
 Encourage club members to consider running for an office.